About Eric H. Jaso

-Since March 2017, Eric has served as a Commissioner on the New Jersey Election Law Enforcement Commission (ELEC), having been appointed by the Governor and confirmed unanimously by the State Senate.
+From 2017 until 2023 Eric has served as a Commissioner on the New Jersey Election Law Enforcement Commission (ELEC), having been appointed by the Governor and confirmed unanimously by the State Senate.
 In July 2017, the Governor appointed him Chairman.

 From 2011 until 2021, Eric served as a public member of the New Jersey Urban Enterprise Zone Authority.
-Since 2018, Eric has served as a member on the Criminal Justice Act Panel for the District of New Jersey, where he provides legal assistance to indigent criminal defendants.
+Eric has served as a member on the Criminal Justice Act Panel for the District of New Jersey, where he provides legal assistance to indigent criminal defendants.

 In 2011, he was chosen by Republicans to serve on the commission that redrew the boundaries of New Jersey’s U.S. House Districts.